 3. Later, I was blessed to meet Professor Jürgen Basedow in person during the conference on legal implants which took place in Tbilisi in 2012.
 I made my presentation and participated in a scientific discussion with him on the topic.
-Moreover, I have got the honor of being nominated as a member of the International Academy of Comparative Law by Professor Basedow and in June 2013 receiving from him (then the Secretary General of the Academy) an official letter with notice of me elected as an associate member of the Academy.
+Moreover, I have got the honor of being nominated as a member of the Academy by Professor Basedow and in June 2013 receiving from him (then the Secretary General of the Academy) an official letter with the notice of me been elected as an associate member of the IACL.

-During 10 years until early 2023 I was in occasional contacts with Professor Basedow, met with him in person at the international conference on the private autonomy held in Tbilisi in November 2018 and, the most importantly, we worked quite closely on preparation of my contribution to the four-volume Encyclopedia of Private International Law, published under his editorship in 2017 by Edward Elgar Publishing Ltd. That excellent publication of the Encyclopedia prepared with participation of dozens of legal scholars from around the World under the leadership of Professor Basedow was carried out with the aim of improving the availability of information on private international law (PIL) and presents this field of knowledge (which once more than a century remained only one of the academic disciplines) from a global and comparative-law perspectives.
-In addition, the important purpose that the publication of the Encyclopedia has been supposed to achieve (and, no doubt, it did) has been also a stimulation of more comparative and functional discussions of issues of private international law as such, as well as the formation of a basis for future research.
+During 10 years until early 2023 I was in occasional contacts with Professor Basedow, met with him in person at the international conference on the private autonomy held in Tbilisi in November 2018 and, the most importantly, we worked quite closely in preparation of my contribution to the four-volume Encyclopedia of Private International Law, published under his editorship in 2017 by Edward Elgar Publishing Ltd.

+That excellent publication of the Encyclopedia prepared with participation of dozens of legal scholars from around the World under the leadership of Professor Basedow was carried out with the aim of improving the availability of information on private international law ("PIL") and presents this field of knowledge (which once more than a century remained only one of the academic disciplines) from a global and comparative-law perspectives.
+In addition, the important purpose that the publication of the Encyclopedia has been supposed to achieve (and, no doubt, it did) has been also a stimulation of more comparative